skillcadet/blog/_posts/2025-01-20-setup-autonomi-launchpad-on-linux.md

 ![Autonomi Launchpad Confirm Storage Change Screen](/assets/images/autonomi/Launchpad_04.png)

 As with most settings, changing the storage location will require any existing nodes to be reset.
-Press the 'Enter' key to continue.
+Press the [Enter] key to continue.

 ### Network Connection Mode